-i = the carbon black production unit; and
+i =the carbon black production unit; and

-σ_3 = emissions of SO_2 expressed in units of pounds per hour calculated using the equation in §112.113(a) of this section.
+σ_3 = emissions of SO2 expressed in units of pounds per hour calculated using the equation in §112.113(a) of this section.

-- (c) The owner or operator shall install, calibrate, maintain, and operate one or more totalizing fuel flow meters, consistent with manufacturer's specifications, with an accuracy of \pm 5%, to continuously measure the feed rate of carbon black oil feedstock supplied to each carbon black production unit. - (d) The owner or operator shall install, calibrate, maintain, and operate totalizing tail gas flow meters, consistent with manufacturer's specifications, with an accuracy of \pm 5%, to continuously measure the volumetric flow rate of tail gas to each tail gas combustion device covered under §112.112 of this title (relating to Control Requirements).
-Tail gas combustion devices include the dryers, Incinerator + HRSG, and Flare 4. - (e) The owner or operator shall use a continuous data acquisition system that continuously measures, calculates, and records the following quantities:
+(c) The owner or operator shall install $\frac{\text{Install}}{\text{Install}}$, calibrate, maintain, and operate one or more totalizing fuel flow meters, consistent with manufacturer's specifications, with an accuracy of \pm 5%, to continuously measure the feed rate of carbon black oil feedstock supplied to each carbon black production unit.

-- (1) the volumetric flow rate of tail gas to the Incinerator + HRSG (EPN 13A) and Flare 4 (EPN Flare 4) from each production unit; - (2) the volumetric flow rate of tail gas to the carbon black dryers in each production unit; - (3) the total volumetric flow rate of tail gas from each production unit; - $(4) \ for \ each \ production \ unit, \ the \ ratio \ of \ quantities \ in \ paragraphs \ (1) \ and$ $(3) \ of \ this \ subsection, \ identified \ as \ ''\pi{incin}", \ which \ is \ the \ split \ coefficient \ for \ the$ $Incinerator + HRSG \ and \ for \ Flare \ 4 \ used \ in \ the \ calculations \ in \ subsection \ (b) \ of \ this$ $section; \ and$ - (5) for each production unit, the ratio of quantities in paragraphs (2) and (3) of this subsection, identified as " π{dryer} ", which is the split coefficient for the dryers used in the calculations in subsection (b) of this section. - (f) The owner or operator shall install, calibrate, maintain, and operate the continuous data acquisition system specified in subsection (e) of this section in accordance with the manufacturer's recommended procedures. - (g) The owner or operator shall measure twice daily (at least four hours apart)
+- (d) The owner or operator shall install Install, calibrate, maintain, and operate totalizing tail gas flow meters, consistent with manufacturer's specifications, with an accuracy of \pm 5%, to continuously measure the volumetric flow rate of tail gas to each tail gas combustion device covered under §112.112 of this title (relating to Control Requirements).
+Tail gas combustion devices include the dryers, Incinerator + HRSG, and Flare 4. - (e) The owner or operator shall use Use a continuous data acquisition system that continuously measures, calculates, and records the following quantities: - (1) the volumetric flow rate of tail gas to the Incinerator + HRSG (EPN 13A) (Incinerator + HRSG) and Flare 4 (EPN Flare 4) (Flare 4) from each production unit; - (2) the volumetric flow rate of tail gas to the each carbon black dryers in each production unit; dryer comprising Production Units 1 and 2, which exhaust through EPN 7A, and Production Unit 3, which exhausts through EPN 12A; - (3) the total volumetric flow rate of tail gas from each production unit; to all of the carbon black dryers; - (4) the volumetric flow rate of tail gas to all tail gas combustion devices; - (4) (5) for each production unit, the ratio of quantities in paragraphs (1)

+and (3) (4)-of this subsection, identified as " π{incin} ", which is the split coefficient for the Incinerator + HRSG and for Flare 4 used in the calculations in subsection (b) of this section; and

+(5) $\frac{(6)}{(6)}$ for each production unit, the ratio of quantities in paragraphs (2) $\frac{(3)}{(3)}$ and $\frac{(3)}{(4)}$ of this subsection, identified as " π{dryer} ", which is the split coefficient for the dryers used in the calculations in subsection (b) of this section.

+(f) The owner or operator shall install, Install, calibrate, maintain, and operate the continuous data acquisition system specified in subsection (e) (d) of this section in accordance with the manufacturer's recommended procedures.

+(g) The owner or operator shall measure twice daily (at least four hours apart)

-the sulfur content by weight of the carbon black oil in the feed to each production unit according to the requirements of §112.115(b) of this title (relating to Approved Test Methods).
+Measure daily the sulfur content by weight of the carbon black oil in the feed to each production unit according to the requirements of §112.115(b) of this title (relating to Approved Test Methods).